project-owner/Peppy.doc/Playlists.md

 ```

 ###Station Index##
 The number after the comment character defines the order of the radio station in the station menu.
 The station logo image which is located in the same folder as playlist file should be named after this number.
-For example for the example playlist shown above there are two images for the station logos:
+For example for the playlist shown above there are two images for the station logos:
 ```
 /home/pi/Peppy/stations/en_us/children/0.png
 /home/pi/Peppy/stations/en_us/children/1.png